rwarren/SystemEvent/README.rst

 =====

 ``SystemEvent`` uses named posix semaphores under the hood, so you need to choose event names that are unique to your application.
+Any event references will use this unique name.

-From Python, use it *exactly* like you would use a `threading.Event` instances, with the main difference being that you need to give your event a name so that other processes can reference it.
+From Python, use it *exactly* like you would use a ``threading.Event`` instances, with the main difference being that you need to give your event a name so that other processes can reference it.